miranda-e/Demodifier/README.md

 - The true table must begin on the row where the **first column header is `prot_hit_num`**.
 - That table must contain **pep_seq** and **pep_var_mod** (or their recognised alternates, for example `Sequence` / `Modifications`).
-- All preamble rows are automatically skipped.
+- All metadata rows rows are automatically skipped.
+- Only deamidation and pyro-Glu are used for permutation generation; other modifications are ignored.

 ## Output